 Data Acquisition

-Atmospherically corrected images from the Landsat 4/5 TM and Landsat 8 OLI satellites were extracted from the United States Geological Survey (USGS) for path 19, row 50 for the years 2010 and 2016.
-The dry season for La Mancomunidad La Montañona runs from November to April, therefore these images were representative of the 2009 and 2015 dry seasons.
-For consistency with the Fall 2015 term, images chosen were those with minimal cloud cover over the area of interest and as close to the month of December for each selected year.
+Atmospherically corrected images from Landsat 4/5 Thematic Mapper (TM) and Landsat 8 Operational Land Imager (OLI) satellites were extracted from the United States Geological Survey (USGS) Global Visualization Viewer (GloVis) for path 19, row 50 between 2010 and 2016.
+The dry season for La Mancomunidad La Montañona runs from November to April, therefore, these images were representative of the 2009–2015 dry seasons.
+For consistency with the fall 2015 term, images chosen were those with minimal cloud cover over the area of interest and as close to the month of December for each selected year.

 Table 1.
 Earth Observing Systems and High Resolution Satellite Imagery